ericpts/ocaml-instr-freq/README.md

 All basic blocks are different to one another, and so in order to obtain useful information we group them by equivalence classes.

+#### Whole block

+In case the subsequence matchers are not precise enough, you are able to define whole-block matchers, with your custom predicate.

+Currently, this can only be done programatically, and you must write code for it.

 ### Instruction equivalence classes